dyc3/senior-design/visualization-design.typ

   caption: "Component Diagram Showing the File Structure and Dependencies of the Visualization" ) <Figure::visualization-component>

+#figure(
+  image("figures/vis/DOM-class-visualization.svg"),
+  caption: "Class Diagram Explaining How a Component using React and D3.js is Rendered to the DOM" )

 == Hosting

 Due to time constraints, the visualization will be self-hosted on the user's machine.
 If needed, a subdomain of OpenTogetherTube can be established at a later time.